bgamari/ghc-wiki-import/linking-haskell.md

-Should it be possible to override a symbol defined in a Haskell package?
+Should it be possible to override a symbol defined in a Haskell package with a symbol in an object file and vice versa?
 In that case the order of packages and temporary dynamic libraries as one list is important.